Charlie Chan Is Dead: An Anthology of Contemporary Asian American Fiction: Reception

 Sven Birkerts, writing for The New York Times, critiqued the anthology's definition and curation of Asian American literature as too broad, claiming, "To begin with, there are just too many different kinds of inclusions ...
 'Asian American' has here become a term so hospitable that half the world's population can squeeze in under its banner.
 Generous and catholic, yes—but the mix is also jarring and too eclectic."
 Birkets goes on to say that Hagedorn "has made some ill-advised decisions" for the authors she chose, namely that "First-rate work by authors like Joy Kogawa, David Wong Louie, Jose Garcia Villa, John Yau and Jocelyn Lieu must sit side by side with a number of less than distinguished stories from the post-modernist grab bag."

 In a letter to the editor for The New York Times, Hagedorn responded to Birkets' review, stating that he was unnecessarily and unqualifiedly harsh on the matter of curation: "What exactly are his criteria for categorizing someone as Asian American?
 Since this is the first anthology of its kind, is this really the time to be narrow? ...
 Is Mr. Birkerts an immigration official or a literary critic?
 Should we all send in our passports and green cards for verification?
 I don't worry about Mr. Birkerts's own ethnicity, nor do I expect every writer to be to his taste.
 What I hope from any reviewer of "Charlie Chan Is Dead" is that he or she treat seriously the form and substance of our literature."
 Susan Koshy cited this exchange as an example of the difficulty of minority literature gaining "recognition as world literature even though they depict transnational movements and identifications that diverge from those in canonical ethnic narrative".
-She also speculates that the exchange may have lead Hagedorn to emphasize Asian Americans as citizens of the world in the introduction of the sequel, Charlie Chan is Dead 2: At Home in the World.
+She also speculates that the exchange may have led Hagedorn to emphasize Asian Americans as citizens of the world in the introduction of the sequel, Charlie Chan is Dead 2: At Home in the World.